mehta-lab/recOrder/docs/napari-plugin-guide.md

 For a deeper discussion of the calibration procedure, swing, and the extinction ratio, see the [calibration guide](./calibration-guide.md).

 ### Optional: Load Calibration
 The **Load Calibration** button allows earlier calibrations to be reused.
-Select a *polarization_calibration.txt* file and MicroManager's presets will be updated with these settings. `recOrder`` will also collect a few images to update the extinction ratio to reflect the current condition of the light path.
+Select a *polarization_calibration.txt* file and MicroManager's presets will be updated with these settings. `recOrder` will also collect a few images to update the extinction ratio to reflect the current condition of the light path.
 Once this short acquisition has finished, the user can acquire data as normal.

-This feature is useful if MicroManager and/or `recOrder`` crashes.
+This feature is useful if MicroManager and/or `recOrder` crashes.
 If the sample and imaging setup haven't changed, it is safe to reuse a calibration.
 Otherwise, if the sample or the microscope changes, we recommend performing a new calibration.

 ### Optional: Calculate Extinction
-The **Calculate Extinction** button acquires a few images and recalculate the extinction value.
+The **Calculate Extinction** button acquires a few images and recalculates the extinction value.

 This feature is useful for checking if a new region of your sample requires a recalibration.
-If the sample or background varies as you move around the sample, the extinction will drop and you should recalibrate and acquire background images as close to the area in which you will be imaging as possible.
+If the sample or background varies as you move around the sample, the extinction will drop and you should recalibrate and acquire background images as close to the area you will be imaging as possible.

 ### Capture Background

-The **Capture Background** button will acquire several images under each of the calibrated polarization states, average them (we recommend 5), save them to specified **Background Folder Name** within the main **Directory** then display the result in napari layers.
+The **Capture Background** button will acquire several images under each of the calibrated polarization states, average them (we recommend 5), save them to specified **Background Folder Name** within the main **Directory**, then display the result in napari layers.

 ![](./images/cap_bg.png)